birderboone/CV/Matt_Boone_CV.md

 ## Work Experience
 **Woodpecker Crew Leader** *April 30 – Aug 03, 2018*
 **U.S.D.A Forest Service**, OR
->•	Manage logistics and safety of three technicians.
+>•	Manage logistics and safety of three technicians in logged forest stands of the Winema-Freemont National Forest
-•	Perform transect surveys for Woodpeckers across Southern Oregon for presence and nesting in thined portions of Winema-Fremont NF.
+•	Perform transect surveys for presence of Woodpeckers across Southern Oregon in thinned forests.
 •	Monitor nesting success and outcomes to calculate fecundity of Woodpecker population.

 **Black Rail Technician** *Jan 14 – Mar 31, 2018*
 **Texas State University**, TX